Irfan Habib: Early and personal life

-Habib was born into an Indian Muslim family.
-He was the son of Mohammad Habib and Sohaila Habib (née Tyabji).
-His paternal grandfather was Mohammad Naseem, a wealthy barrister and member of the Indian National Congress, and his maternal grandfather was Abbas Tyabji, sometime the Chief Justice of the High Court of Baroda princely state, and noted follower of Mahatma Gandhi.
+Habib was born in 1931 to Mohammad Habib and Sohaila Habib (née Tyabji).
+His paternal grandfather was Mohammad Naseem, a barrister and member of the Indian National Congress, and his maternal grandfather was Abbas Tyabji, Chief Justice of the High Court of Baroda State and a follower of Mahatma Gandhi.
+Habib's father, Mohammad Habib, was a historian and was associated with the Indian independence movement.

-Habib's wife Sayera Habib (née Siddiqui) was Professor of Economics at Aligarh Muslim University (AMU).
-The couple have three sons and a daughter.
+Habib's wife, Sayera Habib née Siddiqui, was Professor of Economics at AMU.
+The couple have three sons and one daughter.

 Academic

-After returning from Oxford, Habib joined AMU as a member of the faculty; he was Professor of History at Aligarh from 1969 to 1991 and is presently a Professor Emeritus.
-He delivered the Radhakrishnan Lecture at Oxford in 1991.
-Habib is an Elected Corresponding Fellow of the British Royal Historical Society since 1997.
+After obtaining his doctorate at Oxford under C. C. Davies, Habib joined the history faculty at Aligarh Muslim University.
+He was Professor of History at AMU from 1969 to 1991, and later became Professor Emeritus.
+In 1991, he delivered Oxford's Radhakrishnan Lecture.
+He has been an elected Corresponding Fellow of the British Royal Historical Society since 1997.

-Habib has worked on the historical geography of Ancient India, the history of Indian technology, medieval administrative and economic history, colonialism and its impact on Indian historiography.

-Amiya Kumar Bagchi described Habib as "one of the two most prominent Marxist historians of India today and at the same time, one of the greatest living historians of India between the twelfth and eighteenth centuries."
+His research spans ancient Indian historical geography, the history of Indian technology, medieval administrative and economic history, colonialism, and Indian historiography.
+Economist Amiya Kumar Bagchi described Habib as "one of the two most prominent Marxist historians of India today" and "one of the greatest living historians of India between the twelfth and eighteenth centuries".

 Positions

-He was Coordinator/Chairman of the Centre for Advanced Studies, AMU from 1975 to 1977 and from 1984 to 1994.
-He was Chairman of the Indian Council of Historical Research during 1986–90.
-He was the general secretary, Sectional President, and then the General President of the Indian History Congress (1981).
+Habib served as Coordinator and Chairman of the Centre for Advanced Studies at AMU in 1975–1977 and 1984–1994.
+He was Chairman of the Indian Council of Historical Research from 1986 to 1990.
+He served as General President of the Indian History Congress in 1981.
+In 2021, he was appointed an Honorary Fellow of New College, Oxford.

 Philosophical and political views

-Habib uses Marxist historiography in his work.

-Habib has also written books about Vedas and Vedic age, and he considers the Vedas to be a good historical source, which describes transmission in a priestly culture, that valued faithfulness.
-He further lays out the reasons that the texts were orally transmitted for hundreds of years, then they were finally written down.
+Habib's scholarship is associated with Marxist historiography.
+His book Essays in Indian History: Towards a Marxist Perception brings together essays on caste, peasantry, class struggle, colonialism, and Marxist historiography.

+Habib has written about the historical value of ancient Indian texts, including the Vedas.
+He has argued that, although transmitted orally, the Vedas can be used as historical sources in the context of a tradition that valued faithful transmission.

-Habib has a sustained commitment to secularism.
-He led the historians at the Indian History Congress of 1998 who moved a resolution against the "saffronisation" of history.
-He has said that the BJP government at the Centre which was in power from 1998 to 2004, especially the MHRD Minister himself, were responsible for inventing facts and dates to suit their interpretation of Indian history.
-To counter Irfan Habib, Murli Manohar Joshi released a book which rebuts the history of what the former minister calls "Habib & Co".
+Habib has been active in public debates over secularism and history education in India.
+He led historians at the Indian History Congress in 1998 who moved a resolution against the alleged "saffronisation" of history.
+He has criticised textbook revisions and public-history initiatives associated with Hindu nationalist politics.

-Habib condemned a decision led by the BJP which removed chapters on Muslim rule, including the Mughals, from some school textbooks, along with references to Muslims' contributions to the country's freedom struggle.
-He argues that these revisions aim to deny Muslims their place in India's history and are part of an Islamophobic agenda.
+In 2023, Habib criticised textbook revisions that removed or reduced material on Muslim rule in India, including the Mughals, and references to Muslim contributions to the Indian freedom struggle.
+In an interview with Al Jazeera, he said that such revisions distorted Indian history and reflected a Hindu nationalist interpretation of the past.